 - A copy of your practising certificate

-- A signed and dated confidentiality agreement (download form below).
+- A copy of a physically signed and dated confidentiality agreement (download form below).

 Section 122 of Legal Profession Uniform Law (NSW) requires persons seeking to work or volunteer at a legal practice to disclose any previous convictions for ‘serious offences’.
 Please see the Act for the definition of ‘serious offences’.